 - Place a free classified ad.
 Pay for an ad in the local paper.
 Include a color photo in the advertisement and description of your pet along with contact information.
 If your pet is spayed or neutered, be sure to mention this.

-- No kill shelters and rescue organizations.
-You can contact adoption centers in your area and ask about their euthanasia policy.
+- Shelters and rescue organizations.
+You can contact adoption centers in your area and ask their intake policies.
 Some shelters and rescue organizations will only take an animal if they know they can find it a home.
 Many shelters are filled to capacity and have long waiting lists.
 They receive a large amount of calls each day, especially for surrendering older cats.
 Time, politeness and patience is key.
 To find a list of shelters to call, go http://www.petfinder.com/ and type in the type of animal you have and zip code.
 It is a good idea to check an organizations facilities before surrendering your pet to any organization.

 Screening Potential Adopters